minoo-ahmadi/DataCamp_IntroR/README.md

 # DataCamp_IntroR
-Practices from an Intro to R course
+Practices from the Intro to R course on Data Camp.